 As I neared the end, all I wanted was more.
 And then I realized I could literally just start all over again.
 I already want to order this book for friends, knowing exactly who in my life will love it as much as I did.
 It makes for a perfect gift.

 Comic geniuses fill every page of Eating Salad Drunk.
-It’s bright, bold, and absolutely flipping brilliant.
+It’s bright, bold, and absolutely brilliant.
 An easy read that is sure to bring a smile to your face.
 I enjoyed every minute, and my face hurts from laughing.

 I adored this and it felt like a gift to get to read it early.

-I also love that all author proceeds from this book will benefit Comedy Gives Back, a nonprofit providing resources for comedians struggling with substance abuse and mental illness, and whose livelihoods have been affected by COVID-19.
+All author proceeds from this book will benefit Comedy Gives Back, a nonprofit providing resources for comedians struggling with substance abuse and mental illness, and whose livelihoods have been affected by COVID-19.
 For information about how to donate, visit Comedy Gives Back.

 About the author